How to Choose a Security Assessment Framework | SOC vs ISO vs HITRUST CSF

 We want to impress our customers with security

 Many times people think ISO 27001 certification or some other certification framework will do this.
 The thing that people forget is that these programs take years to get thru all of the certification steps.
-It also takes a great deal of resources to get thru the certification red tape; an effort that helps with certification but not actually increasing security.
+It also takes a great deal of resources to get thru the certification red tape; an effort that helps with certification but not actually increases security.
 For most organizations, you are better served to focus on just implementing a true security program that aligns to ISO but does not focus on the certification elements.
 I have also written some other suggestions on quick things any organization can do that will make your organization appear more secure to customers to also help in this area.

 We are a service provider that must demonstrate our service is secure